Project utilities API

 branch | str | Branch name |

-read_only | bool | Set True outside flows (skips entity tracking) |
+read_only | bool | Set True for read-only access (skips entity tracking) |

 When read_only=True: